rdepping/graphql-apollo-example/README.md

 Note that if using Docker Desktop, you may instead use the `docker compose` command.

-To build the containers and get them started, use the following make commands.
+To build the containers, get them started and stop them use the following make commands.

 ```
 make        # build the containers with docker
 make up     # start the containers with docker-compose
+make down   # stop the containers with docker-compose
 ```

 To instead use the example with JSON Web Tokens, use the following make commands.